ivandacruz/instagram-clone/README.md

-# by El monster

-#

-# instagram-clone
+# Instagram-clone

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).